IdkwhatImD0ing/Obsidian-Vault/CSE180/Lecture 5, Aggregates and Group By.md

 Appears after a Group By

-Only adds to solution if the Tuple fits the condition as well as meeting the group requirements
+Only adds the Group to the Solution if it meets the conditions